zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

    :linenos:

-The function parameters have been documented using the correct Doxygen command but notice line 1.
-The comment block was not started with :literal:`/**` and therefore Doxygen won't parse it correctly.
+The function parameters have been documented using the correct Doxygen command, yet notice line 1.
+The comment block was not started with :literal:`/**` and, therefore, Doxygen will not parse it correctly.

 The parameters have been documented using the \\param command.
 This is equivalent to using @param but incorrect according to these guidelines.